apache/beam/examples/kafka-to-pubsub/README.md

 ## Getting Started

-This section describes what is needed to get the template up and running.
+This section describes what is needed to get the exaple up and running.
 - Assembling the Uber-JAR
 - Local execution
 - Google Dataflow Template